PixarAnimationStudios/OpenSubdiv/documentation/roadmap.rst

 +++++++++++++

-  In order to facilitate adoption of OpenSubdiv, we need to provide clear, concise and exhaustive documentation of all APIs, and in particular:
+  In order to facilitate adoption of OpenSubdiv, we need to provide clear, concise and comprehensive documentation of all APIs.
+In particular:

-    * Flesh out high-level ReST documentation
+    * Update and flesh out high-level ReST documentation
+    * Clean up the Doxygen documentation
     * Expand code tutorials